FoolCode/Plugin/README.md

 We coded the result package to avoid confusion with cascading Events.
 This is why Events only get one parameter, that we use to call `$result`.

-As this is where most of the mistakes are made, like fetching parameters that haven't been set, any unset parameter fetched or unset result without explicit fallback will cause an exception.
+As this is where most of the mistakes are made, any unset parameter or unset result without explicit fallback will cause an exception.

 Example:
 ```php